crypt01trucker/Soc-Automation-Lab/README.md

     ufw allow 55000/tcp
     ufw allow 55000/udp
     ```
-3. **Install Wazuh Manager**:
+5. **Install Wazuh Manager**: Note: Always use the latest command from the Wazuh documentation to ensure compatibility.
     ```bash
     curl -sO https://packages.wazuh.com/4.9/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
     ```
-4. **Save Credentials**: After installation, save the credentials for the Wazuh dashboard.
+6. **Save Credentials**: After installation, save the credentials displayed for the Wazuh web portal admin credentials in your password manager.
+If you forget, you can retrieve them using:
     ```bash
     sudo tar -O -xvf wazuh-install-files.tar wazuh-install-files/wazuh-passwords.txt
     ```
-5. **Access the Wazuh Dashboard**: Sign in using the Wazuh Manager’s public IP and add an agent from the dashboard.
+7. **Access the Wazuh Dashboard**: Sign in using the Wazuh Manager’s public IP and navigate to add an agent from the .

 #### 3. Create Victim Ubuntu VM
 1. **Update System**: